parrt/cs601/projects/doublekey.md

 System.out.println(m.containsKey("hy",3));  // should be false
 ```

 You may discuss this project in its generality with anybody you want and may look at any code on the internet except for a classmate's code.
-You should physically code this project completely yourself but can use all the help you find other than cutting-n-pasting or looking at code from a classmate or other Human being.
+You should physically code this project completely yourself but can use all the help you find other than cutting-n-pasting or looking at code from a classmate, the web, or other Human being.

 I will deduct 10% if your program is not executable exactly in the fashion mentioned in the project; that is, class name, methods, lack-of-package, and jar must be exactly right.
-For you PC folks, note that case is significant for class names and file names on unix!
-All projects must run properly under linux.
+For you PC folks, note that case is significant for class names and file names on UNIX!
+All projects must run properly under UNIX.
 That means it's a good idea to test it there yourself.